W. H. J. ALEXANDER LIMITED

 SUN III

-Photo STL Colln.
+Photog unknown.
+Photo STL colln

 Built 1909 by Earles & Co Ltd., Hull.
 YN557.
 L100'.
 B25.6'.
 D11.3'.
 197grt.
 750ihp 3cylTE 15"x24"x40"x27"s 180psi steam engine by builder.
 Acquired 1909.
 Disposed 1956.
 Scrapped 1967.
 ON129020.
 Callsign HPGW later MCZK.

-1909 Delivered to W.H.J.
-Alexander Ltd., London.
+5-6-1909 Launched for J Constant, London on behalf W H J Alexander.
+7-1909 Delivered to W.H.J.
+Alexander, London.
 3-8-1914 Req by Admiralty for service at Sheerness.
-1915 Purchased by the Admiralty, renamed Succour.
+1915 Renamed Succour.
 1919 Returned to owners, re-renamed Sun III.
+1929 Transferred to W. P. & G. F. Alexander, London.
+1929 Transferred to W.H.J.
+Alexander Ltd., London.
 8-1939 Req by RN based Southend.
 1-6-1940 Under Capt.
 F.W.
-Russell crossed to Dunkirk towing a barge.
-1945 Returned to owners.
+Russell crossed to Dunkirk towing sailing barges.
+14-8-1945 Returned to owners.
 31-5-1956 Sold to J.H.
 Piggott Ltd., Grimsby, renamed Lady Sarah.
 23-6-1967 Arrived Hughes Bolchow Ltd, Blythe, for scrapping.

 -----------------------------------------------------------